Assessment

 Exam Week

-This unit will be assessed by a single 2-hour exam held in an exam hall in the December 2024 exam week (9–13 December 2024).
-You must be in Bristol for this entire week, and your exact exam date and time will be published in your exam timetable closer to the date.
+You must be in Bristol for entirety of the exam week, and your exact exam date and time will be published in your exam timetable closer to the date.

 Exam Materials